Vicinity Location: 26 miles northeast of Portland, Oregon in the Gifford Pinchot National Forest.

 Turn right on Sunset Falls Road.
 There’s a sign saying “Sunset C. G.” and drive for 2 miles.

 Turn right on Dole Valley Rd, cross over the East Fork Lewis River on a narrow bridge, and follow the paved road generally uphill 2.4 miles.

 At 18.6 miles from Battle Ground, turn left onto gravel road L1100.
 Stay on the main road for 6.7 miles and come to a 4-way junction.

 Turn right onto Road 4109.
 The sign may be missing and the road number could spray-painted on a tree at the junction.
 Follow this very rocky, very rutted road 2.6 miles to the trailhead.
 The road is terrible and a high clearance vehicle with 4WD is needed.
-A passenger car probably won’t make it and an SUV will have to creep about a walking pace and still bottom out a couple of times.
+A passenger car probably won’t make it and an SUV will have to creep about a walking pace in places and still bottom out a couple of times.

 About an hour later and 27.7 miles from Battle Ground you reach the Silver Star Trailhead.

 There are two ways to start, the jeep trail, or the footpath.
 Look for the footpath near bushes on the south side of the parking.
 This footpath will join the old jeep trail in about ¼ mile.

 There is no outhouse at this trailhead.